LaDHUL/oknoram/README.md

 ## Feature request

+_ revamp `PageRequest`?
+Knora page API is more an iterator API than a page request...
 - manage `ForbiddenResource` resource
 - cardinality definition to @Property : cardinality = SINGLE | ARRAY
 - oknoramService.findAll<ThingModel>(